The good conversationalist.

 Money: Avoid talking about your salary or personal spending.
 General topics like rent or college tuition are more acceptable.

-Health: When asked, “How are you?” a brief, general response like “Doing okay, thanks” is enough unless you’re speaking with a close friend in private.
+Health: When asked "How are you?" use a brief general reply like "Doing all right, thanks" unless addressing a close friend in private.

 Handling Controversial Topics

-“Looks like we don’t agree on this one—maybe we should change the subject.”
+"Looks like we don't see eye-to-eye on this one—let's shift gears."

-If things get really tense, it’s okay to simply say:
+If things get too heated, it's fine to simply say:

 "Let's agree to disagree."